 Fr.
 Armando was first appointed Administrator of St. Nicholas, and later Pastor.
 He remodeled the inside of the church with new floors, elevated the altar, and changed the colors in the walls.
 His first fundraiser event was the “Memory Path” in the path between the rectory and the school.

 Fr.
 Armando learned to speak Portuguese and become a true Brazilian at heart.
-He understood the need to maintain their cultural traditions and gave incentive to a great number of events in their community.
+He understood the need to maintain their cultural traditions and gave incentive to a substantial number of events in their community.
 His willingness to reach the Brazilian community was most shown when he brought a statue of Our Lady Aparecida, patroness of Brazil and supported the celebrations and procession of her feast day.
 Italians were also full of joy with their native Italian pastor and American were reinvigorated by his energy.

 In 2008, as we celebrated 25 years of the Vocationist Fathers at St. Nicholas, Fr.
 Armando created many groups to celebrate the charisma of Fr.
 Justin Russolillo.
 There were the Friends of Fr.
 Justin, the Prayer Group Fr.
 Justin, and the Vocationist Missions Cooperators.
 He supported the Holy Rosary by Brazilian men, the Youth Group, the Passion Play and many other activities in the parish.